 Ilchul Land - A beautiful theme park featuring a flower garden, including a Bonsai Garden and Micheon Lava Cave.

 Seongsan Ilchulbong - Also known as ‘Sunrise Peak,’ this archetypal tuff cone was formed by hydrovolcanic eruptions on a shallow seabed around five thousand years ago.
 This volcanic crater offers breathtaking views, including one of Korea’s most spectacular sunrises.
-Enjoy the Women Diver Show, featuring female divers who gather shellfish and seaweed without any underwater diving equipment.
+Enjoy the Women Diver Show, showcasing female divers who gather shellfish and seaweed without any underwater diving equipment.

 Mysterious Road (Dokkaebi Road) - Also known as Dokkaebi Road, this road is truly mysterious.
-Here, the road appears to be uphill, but when the car engine is turned off, the car begins to roll uphill!
+Here, the road appears to be uphill, but when the car engine is turned off, the vehicle begins to roll uphill!

 Jejudo Island ✈ - Busan, Hub of Asia